maxmwang/berkeleytime-backend-takehome/README.md

 ### Database

 In `src/db`, you will find an implementation of a simple key-value store database.
 Please use this for all data storage needs in this project.
 You do not need to understand how its implemented, just how to use its interface.
+Also, please do not modify the `db` file.

 ## Tasks